 What exactly is a dental probiotic?

-Dental probiotics are usually consumed as lozenges (or “candies” as my kids call them) that are sucked on or chewed rather than swallowed.
-This method of delivery allows them to have the most contact time with the area they’re intended for.
+Dental probiotics are probiotics that contain strains which benefit oral health.
+In order to help them populate the mouth, they’re usually consumed as lozenges (or “candies” as my kids call them) that are sucked on or chewed rather than swallowed.
+This method of delivery allows them to have maximum contact time with the area they’re intended for.

-Most lozenges contain between 1-3 bacterial strains that are native to the mouth area and have been shown in clinical research to support oral health.
+Most lozenges contain between 1-3 bacterial strains that are native to the mouth area and have been shown via clinical studies to support oral health.

-Research suggests that the good bacteria found in dental probiotics can compete with specific strains of bacteria known to cause tooth decay, improve oral pH, reduce bad breath and more.
+Research suggests that the good bacteria found in dental probiotics compete with specific strains of bacteria known to cause tooth decay.
+They can also improve oral pH, reduce bad breath and more.
 Let’s take a closer look at some of the potential benefits.

 1. May Reduce Levels of Bacteria Associated With Tooth Decay

-You’ve definitely heard of plaque before – it’s the soft, sticky film that builds up on teeth – but you might be wondering what exactly it is and why dentists are so insistent about getting you to reduce your levels.
-Plaque is a biofilm that is made by oral bacteria as a sort of “house” for them to live in.
+Plaque is a biofilm that’s made by oral bacteria as a sort of shelter for them to live in.
 A little plaque is normal, but excessive plaque buildup can lead to problems including gum inflammation, bad breath and tooth decay.

 One strain of bacteria that generates a lot of plaque is Streptococcus mutans – it’s considered to be one of the primary causes of tooth decay and cavities.
 It tends to form large biofilm colonies that convert dietary sugar into enamel-eroding lactic acid.